 The established Milan back four had an intimate understanding of the club, its culture and each other.
 Mauro Tassotti had arrived from Lazio in 1980, while Paolo Maldini, Alessandro Costacurta and Baresi had been at Milanello since the 1970s.
 The latter had been rejected due to his modest stature by Inter, who signed his brother Giuseppe instead.
 Capello already knew three of the four: he had played with Baresi, and managed Maldini and Costacurta at his youth team.

 The presence of such class was a blessing for Capello.
-Maldini and Baresi would have their shirt numbers retired by the club, while Maldini and Costacurta would become one of the most durable members of Calcio history, playing for Milan in Serie A beyond their fortieth birthday and earning spots among the three oldest outfield players to feature in the top division, alongside Pietro Vierchowod.
+Maldini and Baresi would have their shirt numbers retired by the club, while Maldini and Costacurta would become two of the most durable members of Calcio history, playing for Milan in Serie A beyond their fortieth birthday and earning spots among the three oldest outfield players to feature in the top division, alongside Pietro Vierchowod.
 (A mention here should also go to Marco Ballotta, the goalkeeper, who at forty-four became the oldest player to play in Serie A when lining up for Lazio in May 2008.
 He retired that year, but soon put his boots back on to play for Calcara Samoggia in the eighth division—this time as a striker.
 Having guarded the net for more than two decades, Ballotta hammered in twenty-four goals in thirty-seven games, claiming his understanding of the keepers gave him a edge.)

 The Milan defence also had links to a glorious past.
 Maldini was the son of Cesare, also a defender, who had won four scudetti and a European Cup for the club in the 1950s and 1960s.
 Cesare had played under Rocco, for whom he served as an assistant at Milan in the early 1970s, and would become a catenaccio-style manager himself; first briefly with Milan, and later with the Italian youth teams, and the senior team at the 1998 World Cup.
 Incidentally, Cesare and Rocco were both from Trieste, a costal city squeezed into the deepest corner of north-eastern Italy, while Capello was born in San Canzian d’Isonzo, a thirty-minute drive further north.
 In other words, three of Milan’s most influential figures, all of defensive inclinations, came from the same part of Italy.